flyweightcloud/openroute/README.md

 # Flyweight OpenRoute

-A lightweight framework for building Swagger/OpenAPI serverless functions
+A lightweight framework for building Swagger/OpenAPI serverless functions for consumption by Microsoft Power Platform and beyond.

 ## Installation